-- (a) Where an allegation suggests a risk of harm to a Participant which justifies imposing Provisional Action, the AOCRA Ltd will determine whether any Provisional Action will be taken to mitigate any potential harm to any person and/or interference in an investigation. - (b) Provisional Action may only be taken by Relevant Organisations and not by Sport Integrity Australia.
-For matters managed by Sport Integrity Australia, Sport Integrity Australia will advise AOCRA Ltd as soon as practicable of any possible risk of harm to Participants identified, including sufficient details of the matter to enable AOCRA Ltd to determine whether to impose any Provisional Action. - (c) Provisional Action may include suspension, supervision, restriction of duties or temporary redeployment, or suspension or restriction of rights, privileges or benefits. - (d) If a decision is made to impose Provisional Action, a Respondent may seek to have that decision reviewed by a Hearing Tribunal.
+- (a) Where an allegation suggests a risk of physical or mental harm to a Participant or to the integrity of the sport which justifies imposing Provisional Action, the Complaint Manager may refer the alleged breach to the Board to determine whether any Provisional Action will be taken to mitigate any potential harm to any person and/or interference in an investigation. - (b) Provisional Action may only be taken by Relevant Organisations and not by Sport Integrity Australia.
+For matters managed by Sport Integrity Australia, Sport Integrity Australia will advise AOCRA Ltd as soon as practicable of any possible risk of harm to Participants identified, including sufficient details of the matter to enable AOCRA Ltd to determine whether to impose any Provisional Action. - (c) Provisional Action may include suspension, supervision, restriction of duties or temporary re-deployment, or suspension or restriction of rights, privileges or benefits. - (d) If a decision is made to impose Provisional Action, a Respondent may seek to have that decision reviewed by a Hearing Tribunal.
 The Hearing Tribunal will only consider whether the decision to impose the Provisional Action is proportionate to the perceived risk of harm and will not consider the merits of the Complaint except as is necessary to assess proportionality.